Mobile myki Frequently asked questions

 How do I make sure I don't lose my Mobile myki when I reset my phone?

-- Within Google Pay, go to Mobile myki, select the menu in the top right corner (three vertical dots) and choose ‘Move to another device’.
+- Within Google Wallet, go to Mobile myki, select the menu in the top right corner (three vertical dots) and choose ‘Move to another device’.
 This will allow you to deactivate your Mobile myki then reactivate it again.

 - Mobile myki will now be reactivated on your phone, with your account details the same as before.